Different Types of Mosquitoes and Their Dangers

-New Jersey has a lot of wonderful things to offer residents, such as beaches, lakes, and streams.
-However, the only downside to being near water is mosquitos.
-If you live near any of this area of interest, or you frequent wooded terrain, then you’re likely to encounter these blood sucking creatures.
+New Jersey has a lot of wonderful things to offer residents a lot of which involve our beautiful water sources, such as beaches, lakes, and streams.
+However, the only downside to being near water is mosquitoes.
+If you live near any of this area of interest, or you frequent wooded terrain, then you’re likely to encounter many different types of mosquitoes.

 The Dangers of Mosquitoes

-These small bugs carry microbes that are dangerous to humans.
+All different types of mosquitoes can carry microbes that are dangerous to humans.
 One bite can be all it takes to give you a disease that will affect you for life.
-Two of the most serious diseases caused by these insects are West Nile and Leishmania.
+Two of the most serious diseases caused by these insects are the West Nile and Zika viruses and Malaria.

-When you think of it in terms that these little pests can carry more deadly diseases than other bugs, then you can see how serious the issue is.
-When you consider all the insects that bite, sting, or leave their mark on your skin, the mosquito is more deadly than them all.
-Studies have proven that the bite from the mosquito is more deadly than any other insect around, as they kill more humans.
+When you think about how these little pests can carry more deadly diseases than other bugs, then you can see how serious the issue is and when compared to all the insects that bite, sting, or leave their mark on your skin, the mosquito is more deadly than just about all of them.

-You might find that surprising since the tick is known to bring Lyme Disease and Rocky Mountain Spotted Fever, but most folks recover.
+You might find that surprising since the tick is known to bring Lyme Disease and Rocky Mountain Spotted Fever, and bees can bring about deadly allergic reactions, but most folks recover from both of those.
 So, before you think that the mosquito is just a nuisance, you need to fully understand how serious an encounter is.
 Thankfully, there are things you can do to help prevent and lessen the population around your home.

 The 411 On Mosquito Season

-Mosquito season starts at different points around the country, but in New Jersey, you start seeing them around April of each year.
+Mosquito season starts at different points around the country, but in New Jersey, you start seeing many different types of mosquitoes around April of each year.
 They continue to be a problem until the cold weather in October kills them off.
 If the temperature is unusually warm, they can spring to life as soon as March.

-Though don’t count them totally out until November if October is unseasonably warm either.
-It’s easy to see that they hang around most of the year, which makes your preventative measures even more important.
-Preventative measures are your best bet, but they won’t work for all the mosquitoes that frequent this region.
+Although you shouldn’t count them totally out until November (if October is unseasonably warm).
+It’s easy to see that they hang around most of the year, which makes your preventive measures even more important.
+Preventive measures are your best bet, but they won’t work for all the mosquitoes that frequent this region.

 Some of these bugs are harmless, and they’re not too hard to get rid of either, but some are a serious health risk that need to be eradicated.

-It’s hard to pinpoint the exact mosquito you’re dealing with as there are dozens that call this state home.
-Sadly, there is no completely safe species as they all carry some type of health risk.
+It’s hard to pinpoint the exact mosquito you’re dealing with as there are dozens of different types of mosquitoes that call this state home.
+Sadly, there is no completely safe species—they all carry some type of health risk.
 Did you know that they can easily transfer the virus from one person to the other?

 If you’re infected with West Nile and they bite you, then the next person they bite will also become infected.
-This is how they transfer the disease all around, which is extremely dangerous.
+This is how they transfer the disease all around, which is extremely dangerous and honestly terrifying.
 Think of how many mosquito bites you’ve already had this year, it’s quite an ominous thought.

 Before you can treat or prevent mosquitoes, you need to know the specific types that you deal with in The Garden State.
-Here are the most common species and their preferences.
+Here are the most common species of mosquitoes and their preferences.

 These insects aren’t as harmful as some other species, but they do tend to be a bit more aggressive than some.
 Their bites are quite painful, and they tend to have multiple generations during one season.